 They also want to see if I have Crohn’s disease.
 Which has me worried that I might end up with a stoma because that would make my anxiety disorder far more troublesome.
 I don’t think I could handle that.
 People that have them and are brave enough to talk about it and show people have a kind of strength I just don’t think I have.

-I was also being tested for hypoglycemia and Addison’s disease (see my previous post My Short Synacthen Test (SST).
-That consultant said it appears I have reactive hypoglycemia.
-Another thing to add to my list of health problems.
+I was also being tested for hypoglycemia and Addison’s disease (see my previous article My Experience Of The Short Synacthen Test).
+That consultant said it appears I have reactive hypoglycemia, another thing to add to my list of health problems.

 The gastrointestinal consultant also told me that the reason why they want to do these two tests is that they want to rule out some other possible problems.
-Apparently there’s a 1 in 200 chance that I could have bowel cancer, so they’ll be looking for signs of that.
-I’ve often been worried about having cancer (My GP Surgery Test Results), and I often have blood on my toilet paper, but I think that’s due to excessive wiping.
+Apparently, there’s a 1 in 200 chance that I could have bowel cancer, so they’ll be looking for signs of that.
+I’ve often been worried about having cancer (My GP Surgery Test Results: Digestive Troubles And Bowel Cancer), and I often have blood on my toilet paper, but I think that’s due to excessive wiping.

-I tend to wipe a lot because I’ll go days without needing to go, and then got like 6 times in a day.
-My anxiety about this means I over wipe to try and make myself as clean as possible each time.
-As I said in my post, The Weirdness Of My Anxiety Disorders, my anxiety disorders have formed around the idea that I may lose bladder and bowel control (even though it’s never happened), with one of my triggers being bad smells.
+I tend to wipe a lot because I’ll go days without needing to go, and then got like six times in a day.
+My anxiety about this means I over-wipe to try to make myself as clean as possible each time.
+As I said in my article, The Weird Behaviour Of My Anxiety Disorders, my anxiety disorders have formed around the idea that I may lose bladder and bowel control (even though it’s never happened), with one of my triggers being bad smells.
 Thus, I over wipe to help manage this fear.

 The fact that I have to take laxatives in order to do the colonoscopy, along with a diet restriction and fasting, really isn’t good for my anxiety disorders.
 Being flushed out like that is going to vamp up my anxiety to annoying high levels.
 Which will be made worse by all the symptoms of my physical health problems: dizziness; balance problems; lightheadedness; mini blackouts; muscle weakness; warped eyesight; tiredness; and my digestive problems.

-Because of the procedures I’m going to have to go through as part of my gastrointestinal investigation, and the drugs they will give me, I’m also concerned that I might have a repeat of what happened when I had my tonsillectomy (Doctor Mocks Patient: Article).
-When I had my tonsillectomy I had a terrible experience with my anxiety when the drugs started wearing off.
+Because of the procedures, I’m going to have to go through as part of my gastrointestinal investigation, and the drugs they will give me, I’m also concerned that I might have a repeat of what happened when I had my tonsillectomy (Doctor Mocks Patient: A Failure In Their Duty Of Care).
+When I had my tonsillectomy, I had a terrible experience with my anxiety when the drugs started wearing off.
 It triggers a psychotic episode, something I don’t want to have to go through again.

 Because of all this, and what will and might happen, I’m already panicking about the tests.

-I wish I never went to the GP now (My GP Surgery Test Results), but the sample I gave then, the gastrointestinal consultant said, did show signs of inflammation.
+I wish I never went to the GP now (My GP Surgery Test Results: Digestive Troubles And Bowel Cancer), but the sample I gave then, the gastrointestinal consultant said, did show signs of inflammation.
 So something is wrong with my digestive system.

 The Stupid Things I Did To My Self

-My kidneys was in agony for 3 days after that.
-During those 3 days, I went out drinking with my friends trying to pretend like nothing was wrong.
-I was in excruciating pain the whole time, pain I’d never felt like this before or since.
+My kidneys were in agony for three days after that.
+During those three days, I went out drinking with my friends, trying to pretend like nothing was wrong.
+I was in excruciating pain the whole time, a pain I’d never felt before or since.
 But I powered through it.
 On the third day, I was taken to the hospital by the police to get treatment.

 That wasn’t the only reckless thing I’ve done that could have messed up my digestive system either.
-A few years before that I drink a shot of paint thinner, which spaced me out really badly.
-That was then replaced with agonising stomach pains, which was so bad that I took a fist full of valium so I could pass out and not have to deal with it.
-I awoke feeling much better but had to use the toilet quite badly.
+A few years before that, I drink a shot of paint thinner, which spaced me out really badly.
+That was then replaced with agonising stomach pains, which were so bad that I took a fist full of valium so I could pass out and not have to deal with it.
+I awoke to feel much better but had to use the toilet quite badly.

 I also forgot to inform them just how heavy I drank when I was in my suicidally reckless phase.
 This could have also been relevant because I would pre-drink a litre of vodka before going out drinking and clubbing.
 I did that a lot.
-Over a weekend, me and a couple of mates went through 18 bottles of vodka.
+Over a weekend, a couple of mates and I went through 18 bottles of vodka.